-It’s marathon season everyone!
+It’s marathon season, everyone!
 These days, my news feed is overflowing with articles full of race tips and inspiration.
+But there’s one key point sorely missing.

 Who sleeps enough these days?

 A study published in the International Journal of Endocrinology revealed that we are a sleep-deprived society.
-The average American sleeps 6.8 hours per night as opposed to 9 hours, a century ago.
-Around 30% of adults admitted to sleeping less than six hours per night!
+The average American sleeps 6.8 hours per night as opposed to 9 hours a century ago.
+That means around 30% of adults admitted to sleeping less than six hours per night!

 Check the Studies